Ruffian Games (Rockstar Dundee) | Lead Level Designer

 - Point of contact for engine and technology troubleshooting

 As well as leading the multiplayer level design, I worked with several artists to create a campaign pitch for a proposed expansion or downloadable content pack.
 I designed and implemented a small prototype illustrating an alternate setting for the game (Egypt), along with some new mechanics.

 Before the project was shelved, I had worked on a handful of multiplayer levels in various stages of completion; these ranged from blockout layouts to dressed, fully textured levels.
 The Egypt campaign prototype was one of the last levels to be worked on, and was in development for roughly 6 weeks.

-Codename: Kingdoms ultimately went through a number of design direction changes and was released as a third person action title for Xbox One, under the title, “Ryse: Son of Rome”.
+Codename: Kingdoms ultimately went through a number of studios and design direction changes.
+It was eventually released as a third person action title for Xbox One, under the title, “Ryse: Son of Rome”.